gardener/landscaper/docs/proposals/helm-manifest-deployer-ordering.md

 # Ordering of Objects during deployment and deletion of Charts with Helm Manifest Deployer

-If deploying a DeployItem with the Helm Deployer and the entry `helmDeployment` is set to false the Chart is only templated with Helm and the resulting manifests are just deployed with standard kubernetes means instead of using Helm ([see](https://github.com/gardener/landscaper/blob/master/docs/deployer/helm.md#manifest-only-deployment)).
+If deploying a Helm Chart with the Helm Deployer and the entry `helmDeployment` is set to false the Chart is only templated with Helm and the resulting manifests are just deployed with standard kubernetes means instead of using Helm ([see](https://github.com/gardener/landscaper/blob/master/docs/deployer/helm.md#manifest-only-deployment)).

 This document describes the behaviour of the current implementation and proposals how to improve the logic.
+The main focus is on the deletion of Charts but the concepts could also be extended to the installation and upgrade process if later required.

 ## Installation and Upgrade of Chart

-During the installation and upgrade the manifests are currently deployed in the following order:
+During the installation and upgrade of a Helm Chart, the manifests are currently deployed in the following order:

 - CRDs
 - Manifests for non namespaced objects like namespaces, cluster roles etc.
 - Manifests for namespaced objects, i.e. objects stored in a namespace

 This behaviour seems to be quite reasonable and will not be changed.

-Open questions:

-- Do we require some possibility to influence the deploy order more fine grained?
-- Do we need a more elaborated order like helm ([see](https://helm.sh/docs/intro/using_helm/))?
+If required, the proposals in the next Chapter could be also applied to the installation of a Chart to get a better control about the deploy order of particular manifest types.

 ## Uninstall Chart